-§ 11.
-In him that shall stay the mind of another there had need to be an excellent temper of many graces; as, 1.
+§ II.
+In him that shall stay the mind of another there had need to be an excellent temper of many graces, as, 1.
 Knowledge of the grievance, together with wisdom to speak a word in season, and to conceal that which may set the cure backwards.
-2. Faithfulness with liberty, not to conceal any thing which may be for his good, though against present liking.
+2. Faithfulness with liberty, not to conceal anything which may be for his good, though against present liking.
 The very life and soul of friendship stands in freedom, tempered with wisdom and faithfulness.
 3. Love with compassion and patience to bear all, and hope all, and not to be easily provoked by the waywardness of him we deal with.
-Short-spirited men are not the best comforters; God himself is said to bear with the manners of his people in the wilderness, Acts xiii.
-18; it is one thing to bear with a wise sweet moderation that which may be borne, and another thing to allow or approve that which is not to be approved at all.
-Where these graces are in the speaker, and apprehended so to be by the person distempered, his heart will soon embrace whatsoever shall be spoken to rectify his judgment or affection.
+Short-spirited men are not the best comforters.
+God himself is said to 'bear with the manners of his people in the wilderness,' Acts xiii.
+18. It is one thing to bear with a wise sweet moderation that which may be borne, and another thing to allow or approve that which is not to be approved at all, Non est idem ferre, si quid ferendum non est, et probare si quid probandum non est. Where these graces are in the speaker, and apprehended so to be by the person distempered, his heart will soon embrace whatsoever shall be spoken to rectify his judgment or affection.
 A good conceit of the spirit of the speaker is of as much force to prevail as his words.
-Words especially prevail, when they are uttered more from the bowels than the brain, and from our own experience, which made even Christ himself a more compassionate high When men come to themselves again they will be the deepest censurers of their own miscarriage.
+Words especially prevail, when they are uttered more from the bowels than the brain, and from our own experience, which made even Christ himself a more compassionate High Priest.
+When men come to themselves again they will be the deepest censurers of their own miscarriage.